 - Go to bed 1/2 an hour earlier.
 I’m notorious for staying up late, my excuse being that I need “me time” after putting the kids to bed.
 But a little extra sleep can make your day so much more enjoyable, that it’s always worth it!

 - Give yourself permission to rest.
 Whether you’re a working parent, a stay-at-home-mom, or a social young professional, you’re probably on-the-go all the time.
 Taking 5 minutes to lie on the couch doing nothing might sound impossible, but it’s not.
 And you deserve it.
 Life will still be there when you get back up, and you won’t be any more behind than you were before your rest.
 But you will feel refreshed.

 - Swap out your fragranced products for fragrance-free or natural scents.
 Every time you put on perfume, light a scented candle, or dry your clothes with a fragranced dryer sheet, you’re breathing in toxic chemicals.
 (The word “fragrance” on an ingredients list contains an average of 100 chemicals, many of which are toxic VOC’s).
 These can aggravate respiratory problems in the short-run, and disrupt the body’s endocrine system (leading to obesity, breast cancer, and more) in the long-run.
 Buy fragrance-free products or those fragranced only with essential oils.

 - Ditch chemical cleaners.
 The word clean is defined as “the absence of impurities,” yet most of us deposit harsh chemicals all over our houses every time we clean.
-Switch to natural cleaners like Branch Basics, Honest Company, Seventh Generation, or even just vinegar and baking soda for all your household needs, so that you breath in and ingest fewer toxins around the house.
+Switch to natural cleaners like Honest Company and Seventh Generation, or even just vinegar and baking soda for all your household needs, so that you breath in and ingest fewer toxins around the house.